StarryLeo/starry-vim/README.md

 The plugin is well documented on the site linked above.
 Be sure to give that a read and make sure you understand the options you require.

-For java users wanting to use eclim be sure to add `let g:EclimCompletionMethod = 'omnifunc'` to your .vimrc.local.
+For java users wanting to use eclim be sure to add `let g:EclimCompletionMethod = 'omnifunc'` to your `.vimrc.local`.

 ## [ALE]